gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 This can be achieved by creatively formulating a problem such that you use parts of the data itself as labels and try to predict that.
 Such formulations are called pretext tasks.

+For example, you can setup a pretext task to predict the color version of image given the grayscale version.
+Similarly, you could remove a part of the image and train a model to predict the part from the surrounding.
+There are many such [pretext tasks](https://amitness.com/2020/02/illustrated-self-supervised-learning/).

 ![](/images/kt-pretext-tasks.png){:.align-center}

 By pre-training on the pretext task, the hope is that the model will learn useful representations.
 Then, we can finetune the model to downstream tasks such as image classification, object detection, and semantic segmentation with only a small set of labeled training data.

 ## Challenge of evaluating representations
-We learned how pretext tasks can give us representations.
+So pretext tasks can help us learn representations.
 But, this poses a question:
 > How to determine how good a learned representation is?

 Currently, the standard way to gauge the representations is to evaluate it on a set of standard tasks and benchmark datasets.
-- Linear classification on ImageNet using frozen features
+- **Linear classification**: ImageNet classification using frozen features
-- Image Classification using only 1% to 10% of labels on ImageNet
+- **Low Data Regime**: ImageNet Classification using only 1% to 10% of data
-- Transfer Learning: Object Detection on PASCAL VOC
+- **Transfer Learning**: Object Classification, Object Detection and Semantic Segmentation on PASCAL VOC

-We can see that the above evaluation method requires us to use the same model architecture for both the pretext task and the target task.
+We can see that the above evaluation methods requires us to use the same model architecture for both the pretext task and the target task.

 ![](/images/kt-pretext-target-challenge.png){:.align-center}